rocktronica/flippp/readme.md

 Then:

-1. Print output PDF at 100% scale on cardstock or, if using default options, business card paper.
+1. Print output PDF at 100% scale.
-1. If necessary, cut with a guillotine trimmer or similar; note that cutting guides are on-screen only and don't print.
+1. Default layout options fit standard "business card" paper, which won't need to be cut.
+Otherwise, cut with a paper trimmer.
 1. Bind with a heavy-duty stapler.
 A binder clip works okay too.

 ### Notes